 The Company will pay the principal amount of and the interest on bonds in USD.
 This carries certain risks related to currency conversions if an investor's financial activities and/or income are denominated principally in a currency or currency unit (the "investor's currency") other than USD.
 This implies the risk that exchange rates may significantly change (including changes due to devaluation of USD or revaluation of the investor's currency) and the risk that the authorities within the jurisdiction of which the Company's or the investor's currencies are located may impose or modify exchange controls.
-An appreciation of the investor's currency-equivalent yield on the bonds, (ii) the investor's currency-equivalent of the principal payable on the bonds and (iii) the investor's currency-equivalent market value of the bonds.
+An appreciation of the investor's currency relative to USD would decrease (i) the investor's currency-equivalent yield on the bonds, (ii) the investor's currency-equivalent market value of the bonds.